Skip to content

 Answer: The Inca Empire, around 1450 CE.
 Built as a royal estate for Emperor Pachacuti at 2,430 meters elevation in the Andes of modern Peru.

-Why it stumps people: Three pre-Columbian civilizations blur together.
-The Maya were in Central America.
-The Aztecs were in Mexico.
-Only the Inca were in South America.
-Geography settles it, but under quiz pressure the three names scramble.
+The mix-up: three pre-Columbian civilizations run together in the head.
+The Maya sat in Central America.
+The Aztecs ruled in Mexico.
+Only the Inca built in South America.
+Geography settles it cold.
+Under quiz pressure, the three names scramble anyway.

 5. Who was the first Roman Emperor?
 (Medium)